-Volunteers will be crucial to the running of UEFA EURO 2020; don't miss your chance to be part of the EURO for Europe.
+Volunteers will be crucial to the running of UEFA EURO 2020.

 Article top media content

 UEFA EURO 2020, initially scheduled to take place from 12 June to 12 July 2020, will now run from 11 June to 11 July 2021.
 See full details.

 I was selected as a volunteer for UEFA EURO 2020.
 What happens now?